broadinstitute/chbv/_projects/1_project.md

 ---
 layout: page
 title: Steve McCarroll, PhD
+email: smccarro@broadinstitute.org
 description: Steve is an institute member of the Broad Institute of MIT and Harvard and director of genomic neurobiology for the Broad’s Stanley Center for Psychiatric Research.
-He is also Dorothy and Milton Flier Professor of Biomedical Science and Genetics in Harvard Medical School’s Department of Genetics and Blavatnik Institute.
+He is also Dorothy and Milton Flier Professor ...
 img: assets/img/steve_mccarroll.jpg
 importance: 1
 category: Center leadership